rladstaetter/LogoRRR/README.md

 in the project directory (where `pom.xml` is located).

-After some compiling a binary executable which can be run without a JVM should be available:
+After spending some time compiling all necessary modules a binary executable which can be run without a JVM should be available here:

-    ./target/client/x86_64-darwin/app.logorrr
+    ./dist/dist-osx/binary-osx/target/gluonfx/x86_64-darwin/app.logorrr.dist.osx.binary

 Try it out!